nithishdivakar/omnia_mea/_lc_notes/04d01 Zero Array Transformation I.md

 ---
 date: 2024-01-01 00:00:00 +0000
-index: 04d01
 layout: post
+slug: 04d01
 status: done
+tags:
+- line sweep
-title: 04d01 Zero Array Transformation I
+title: Zero Array Transformation I
-tags: [line sweep]
 ---

 ## Zero Array Transformation I [LC#3355]
 > You are given an integer array nums of length n and a 2D array queries, where `queries[i] = [li, ri]`.
 For each `queries[i]`: